Sooryak12/Data-Unchained-By-IIIT-Delhi/README.md

 ##### Round 3 https://www.kaggle.com/t/ef5b543a20a3406c812ce036f60105e5

 #### Approach:
-This was the toughest problem as I have never worked on image field and this was an image sequence task. https://medium.com/smileinnovation/how-to-work-with-time-distributed-data-in-a-neural network-b8b39aa4ce00 This article helped to learn about TimeDistributed Layers and we have used them in the model.
-Time Distributed layers are used to feed image sequence into a work.
+This is the toughest problem as I have not worked much on computer vision and this was an image sequence task. https://medium.com/smileinnovation/how-to-work-with-time-distributed-data-in-a-neural network-b8b39aa4ce00 This article helped to learn about TimeDistributed Layers .
+Time Distributed layers are used to feed list of image sequence into a model.
-We resized the image to (180,320) preserving the aspect ratio and made numpy arrays in shape of (8,180,320,3) and our output was 2 values velocity in x direction and y direction .
+We resized the image to (180,320) preserving the aspect ratio and made numpy arrays in shape of (8,180,320,3) and our output had 2 values velocity in x direction and y direction .
 Our Model had atime distributed layer of Pretrained InceptionResnet followed by a LSTM to gather information about the sequence followed by Dense Layers.